speechbrain/speechbrain/recipes/timers-and-such/README.md

 ```

 ### Direct recipe
 The "direct" maps the input speech to directly to semantics using a seq2seq model.
-The recipes can be used with an pre-trained using the LibriSpeech seq2seq recipe.
+The encoder is pre-trained using the LibriSpeech seq2seq recipe.

 ```
 cd direct